Reptile scale: Moulting

-The shedding of scales is called ecdysis, or, in normal usage moulting or sloughing.
+The shedding of scales is called moulting or sloughing.

 Moulting performs a number of functions: firstly, the old and worn skin is replaced; secondly, it helps to get rid of parasites such as mites and ticks.
 Renewal of the skin by moulting is supposed to allow growth in some animals such as insects, however this view has been disputed in the case of snakes.

 In the case of lizards, this coating is shed periodically and usually comes off in flakes, but some lizards (such as those with elongated bodies) shed the skin in a single piece.
 Some geckos will eat their own shed skin.

 Snakes always shed the complete outer layer of skin in one piece.
 Snake scales are not discrete but extensions of the epidermis, hence they are not shed separately but are ejected as a complete contiguous outer layer of skin during each moult, akin to a sock being turned inside out.
 Moulting is repeated periodically throughout a snake's life.
 Before a moult, the snake stops eating and often hides or moves to a safe place.
 Just prior to shedding, the skin becomes dull and dry looking and the snake's eyes turn cloudy or blue-coloured.
 The old layer of skin splits near the mouth and the snake wriggles out, aided by rubbing against rough surfaces.
 In many cases the cast skin peels backward over the body from head to tail, in one piece like an old sock.
 A new, larger, and brighter layer of skin has formed underneath.
 An older snake may shed its skin only once or twice a year, but a younger snake that is still growing may shed up to four times a year.